rgravina/tddtris/Readme.md

 `AppDelegate.swift` instantiates all the dependencies required to begin the game.

 * `SpriteKitGameView` - contains the `SKView` and `SKScene` required to display a Sprite Kit scene.
+* `GameState` - keeps the state of the 10 column x 20 row game grid.
 * `DefaultTickHandler` - handles the 'tick' of the game.
 * `DefaultTimeKeeper` - keeps track of the last tick time.
-* `DefaultActionSelector` - a factory which takes in dependencies needed to handle actions and generates an an action object.
+* `DefaultActionSelector` - generates an appropriate action based on the game state.
 * `DefaultTetrominoGenerator` - generates a random tetromino.
 * `DefaultCollisionDetector` - determines if the next move would result in a collision.
 * `DefaultInputHandler` - handles left and right swipes.